Xacone/KeServiceDescriptorTableLeak/README.md

 The ``KiSystemServiceUser`` address can thus be resolved by extracting the relative offset from the jmp opcodes ``e9237e9fff`` knowing that the jmp opcode is ``e9``.

-This same jump is also performed in Windows versions 11 23H2 syscall handler:
+This same jump is also performed in Windows 11 23H2 syscall handler:

 ![](image-1.png)